The 2025 edition of Wimbledon is set to take place from Monday 30 June 2025 – Sun 13 July 2025.

-The two week tennis celebration during Wimbledon is one of my favourite times of the year.
+The two week tennis celebration during Wimbledon is one of my favourite times of the year in London.
 If anything, it’s like the signal that the British summer really is in full swing.
-From tucking into fresh strawberries and cream, and getting sunburnt on Murray Mound, to the roars of the crowd on Centre Court, I am truly fond of this annual event and look forward to it every year.
+From tucking into fresh strawberries and cream, and getting sunburn on Murray Mound, to the roars of the crowd on Centre Court.
+I am truly fond of this annual event and look forward to it every year.

 If you’re not fortunate enough to be enjoying the world-class Wimbledon hospitality or be a lucky recipient of a ticket in the ballot, then you’ll need to join ‘The Queue’.
 A line so infamous, it really is considered a proper noun now.